Question: "What does the Bible say about egotism / egoism? What is an egoist / egotist?"Recommended Resource:

 The truth of who God is and His gift of salvation resolve the fear-based motivation for egoism.
 First Peter 5:5–7 says, “All of you, clothe yourselves with humility toward one another, because, ‘God opposes the proud but shows favor to the humble.’
 Humble yourselves, therefore, under God’s mighty hand, that he may lift you up in due time.
 Cast all your anxiety on him because he cares for you.”
 In Matthew 6:25–34 Jesus says not to worry but to instead seek God’s kingdom first and trust Him for our needs.
 We can see how God cares for sparrows and the grass of the field, and we trust that we are of much more worth to Him.
 We don’t need to look out for ourselves as number one because God is looking out for us.
 He alone is fully capable to meet all of our needs, and we can trust that He will.

-God alone is to be worshipped.
+God alone is to be worshiped.
 He is of utmost importance.
 We can never take His place—either by thinking of ourselves so highly that we believe we deserve to be the center of all attention, or by remaining in a wounded condition that causes us to distrust everyone.
 Egotism is a natural human tendency.
 But it is one born of sin that only results in disappointment.
 Rejecting egotism, Christians are called to entrust themselves to God.
 Out of the love He lavishes on us, we are to love others (John 13:34–35).
 We are called to put others above ourselves, care for other people, and attend to their needs.
-Ultimately, we are to surrender our lives completely to God, worshipping Him alone, loving Him with all of our being, and loving others with His love (Matthew 22:37–40; Galatians 6:2–10).
+Ultimately, we are to surrender our lives completely to God, worshiping Him alone, loving Him with all of our being, and loving others with His love (Matthew 22:37–40; Galatians 6:2–10).
 It is in giving of ourselves, not in putting ourselves first, that we actually find life (Matthew 16:24–25).

-Recommended Resource: Ego Trip: Rediscovering Grace in a Culture of Self-Esteem by Glynn Harrison
+Ego Trip: Rediscovering Grace in a Culture of Self-Esteem by Glynn Harrison

 More insights from your Bible study - Get Started with Logos Bible Software for Free!